gdejohn/procrastination/README.md

 `Functions.fix()` returns the fixed point of a unary operator on functions, enabling recursive lambda expressions (i.e., anonymous recursion).
 Lambda expressions by definition are unnamed, making explicit recursion impossible.
-The trick here is to abstract the recursive call by accepting the function itself as an argument and letting `fix()` tie the knot.
+The trick here is to abstract the recursive call by taking the function itself as an argument and letting `fix()` tie the knot.
 For example:

 ```java
 Function<Integer, Integer> factorial = fix(f -> n -> n == 0 ?
 1 : n * f.apply(n - 1));